 Br J Nutr.
-2008; Nerurkar PV, Lee YK, Motosue M, Adeli K. Laboratory of Metabolic Disorders and Alternative Medicine, Department of Molecular Biosciences and Bioengineering, College of Tropical Agriculture and Human Resources, University of Hawaii at Manoa, Honolulu, HI, USA.
+2008; Nerurkar PV, Lee YK, Motosue M, Adeli K. Laboratory of Metabolic Disorders and Alternative Medicine, College of Tropical Agriculture and Human Resources, University of Hawaii at Manoa, Honolulu, HI, USA.

 Bitter melon juice is a potent inhibitor of apoB secretion and TAG synthesis and secretion in human hepatoma cells, HepG2, that may be involved in plasma lipid- and VLDL-lowering effects observed in animal studies.
 The aim of this study was to evaluate the effects of bitter melon juice on plasma apoB levels and hepatic insulin signalling cascade in mice fed high-fat diet (HFD).
 Female C57BL/6 mice (4-6 weeks old) were randomized into three groups receiving regular rodent chow, HFD and HFD+BMJ.
 The data indicate that bitter melon juice not only improves glucose and insulin tolerance but also lowers plasma apoB-100 and apoB-48 in HFD-fed mice as well as modulates the phosphorylation status of IR and its downstream signalling molecules.
 Investigating the biochemical and molecular mechanisms involved in amelioration of diabetic dyslipidaemia by bitter melon juice may lead to identification of new molecular targets for dietary / alternative therapies.

 The effects of bitter melon extracts on serum and liver lipid parameters in hamsters fed